revc/zsh/README.md

 README - open sourced to hack the planet

 bq.
-"Got to Git Git Git..."
+"Got to Git Git Git Git Git Git Git..."

 This is my first Git Repository so I will not claim that my kung fu is anywhere near yours...but don't let that fact go to your head.